 Pamela Gaynor on LinkedIn | Email Pamela Gaynor

-Aaron E. Johnson, Ed.D. joined the Consortium as Chief Strategy Officer in 2021 after serving as an administrator in four different school districts.
-He will bring perspective to all of our programs, while helping develop organizational strategies and assessment practices.
+Aaron E. Johnson, Ed.D. joined the Consortium in 2021 after serving as an administrator in four different school districts.
+He brings perspective to all of our programs, while helping develop organizational strategies and assessment practices.

 In addition to his depth of experience in public education, Dr. Johnson brings a passion for helping professionals and youth develop their skills, including leadership, and has a special interest in data and assessment.
 His interest in education was sparked tutoring students while he was still in high school.

 A McKeesport native and resident, Dr. Johnson spends his free time largely with family and especially enjoys fishing and the outdoors.
 He takes pleasure in reading and talking about books as a member of a men’s book group focused on Black history and culture.
 Additionally, Dr. Johnson serves as an adjunct Professor at Chatham University and as Program Coordinator for the Youth C.A.S.T.
 Leadership Network in McKeesport.

 Frank Kamara became a Program Associate with the Consortium in 2019 after serving as an apprentice through Public Allies’ leadership preparation program.
 He brings experience as a youth mentor, program facilitator, and community organizer.
 Driven by a desire to empower community, Frank helps organize the Be a Middle School Mentor program that we offer in partnership with United Way of Southwestern Pennsylvania.
 He also works with Ed Leaders Pittsburgh and serves as our liaison to the Historically Black Colleges and Universities (HBCUs).
 When he’s not at work, Frank enjoys volunteering to encourage black community achievement and networking to introduce new resources to the communities where he lives, works, and plays.
 And as far as play goes, he’s always up for a soccer game.